Munawwar/preact-spa-starter-template/README.md

 ```
 npm ci
 npm run dev

+# If you want an HTTP/2 local server
+HTTP2=1 npm run dev
 # when you run this the first time, `@expo/devcert` could ask root permissions to generate a certificate for local development server.
 ```